 “This was a great example of preventing damage, being more efficient and increasing customer satisfaction,” says Kaminski.

-If you’re interested in learning how your e-commerce, retail or manufacturing business can reduce its damaged good rates, contact our Product Care team today.
+If you’re interested in how your e-commerce, retail or manufacturing business can reduce its damaged good rates, learn more about on-demand inflatable packaging and cushioning solutions or contact our Product Care team today.